JULY 29 – AUGUST 3, 2024

 The objective of the organ masterclass is to introduce participants to the art of Aristide Cavaillé-Coll through his beautiful masterpiece in St. Ouen Church in Rouen, only one hour by train from Paris St. Lazare train station.

 In addition to interpretation, the course will focus on registration and the management of large and complex acoustics and will give participants the opportunity to immerse themselves in the sounds of the French symphonic organ.
-Participants will also have the opportunity to play a closing concert on Sunday August 9.
+Participants will also have the opportunity to play a closing concert in St Ouen.

-The course includes group lessons from Tuesday to Saturday from 9am to 12am (morning group) or 4pm to 7pm (afternoon group), visits to other organs in the city, the opportunity to practice on the Cavaillé-Coll of St. Godard, a participant dinner on Friday evening and a class concert on Sunday, August 9 at 4 pm in St. Ouen Church, for the opening concert of the Festival des Orgues Cavaillé-Coll.
+The course includes group lessons from 9h to 12h30 and from 17h to 19h, visits to other organs in the city, the opportunity to practice on the Cavaillé-Coll of St. Godard and a class concert.

 Address: St. Ouen Church, Rouen (only one hour by train from Paris St. Lazare train station, direct buses from Paris CDG airport to Rouen with Flixbus)

 Course fee: 550 €